russellfenn/AoC/2020/README.md

 ### str.splitlines

 [splitlines](https://docs.python.org/3/library/stdtypes.html#str.splitlines) will split a string on any of a whole set of line-end markers.
+The best part is that it does not return the line-ends (unless you want them).

 `data.split('\n')` => `data.splitlines()`